diva-coding/diva-coding/README.md

 ## Hi there 👋
+I am a newbie here...
+I’m currently learning about information system.
+Nice to meet you.

 <!--
 **diva-coding/diva-coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.